 In its briefing report, the GAO takes a rather perverse approach to judging the WTO dispute resolution system's performance.
-Yet, the perspective that the GAO brings to this analysis is sadly consistent with the narrow approach too many trade experts continue to apply to evaluations of the WTO and the Uruguay Round Agree-
+Yet, the perspective that the GAO brings to this analysis is sadly consistent with the narrow approach too many trade experts continue to apply to evaluations of the WTO and the Uruguay Round Agreements.

 First, the GAO actually states a conclusion that the U.S. has gained more than it has lost from the system.
-Given that several major WTO cases, such as the potentially high-economic-cost ruling against the U.S. foreign sales corporation tax system and the high-political-cost conclusion of the shrimp-turtle Endangered Species Act
+Given that several major WTO cases, such as the poten-tially high-economic-cost ruling against the U.S. foreign sales corporation tax system and the high-political-cost conclusion of the shrimp-turtle Endangered Species Act and the high-political-cost conclusion of the shrimp-turtle Endangered Species Act case, remain in play, coming to such a conclusion is premature at best.
+Indeed, even if it had more complete data, the GAO's analytical methodology is so narrow and biased in favor of commercial goals trumping all else, that its outcomes would be questionable.
+The GAO comes to its positive conclusion by:

-• Considering only the economic costs associated with WTO rulings.
-The GAO report concludes that the U.S. is a net winner because "WTO rulings have upheld several trade principles."
-Meanwhile, the successful WTO challenge of two U.S. environmental law is dismissed in the report as inconsequential because of having "limited or no commercial consequences for the United States 4" Yet, obviing "limited or no commercial consequences for the United States.4" Yet, obviously the laws involved in those cases have significant value for public health (Clean Air Act 5) and the environment (Shrimp-Turtle 6) and the WTO attack against them has greatly fueled public criticism of WTO as consistently prioritizing commercial goals over equally legitimate environmental and other goals.
+Considering only the economic costs associated with WTO rulings.
+The GAO report concludes that the U.S. is a net winner because "WTO rulings have upheld several trade principles."3 Meanwhile, the successful WTO challenge of two U.S. environmental law is dismissed in the report as inconsequential because of having "limited or no commercial consequences for the United States 4" Yet, obvi-

-• Calculating economic costs in a haphazard, seemingly biased manner.
-Meanwhile, the report subjectively treats the data to ensure that it supports a conclusion of the companies interests.
+- ing "limited or no commercial consequences for the United States.4" Yet, obvi-ously the laws involved in those cases have significant value for public health (Clean Air Act5) and the environment (Shrimp-Turtle6) and the WTO attack against them has greatly fueled public criticism of WTO as consistently prioritizing commercial goals over equally legitimate environmental and other - goals.
+Calculating economic costs in a haphazard, seemingly biased manner.
+Meanwhile, the report subjectively treats the data to ensure that it supports a conclusion interests.
 For instance, in the GAO report, sion of net gain for U.S. economic interests.
 For instance, in the GAO report, a significant U.S. loss at WTO with the Appellate Body ruling in the U.S.-EU computer part classification case is dismissed by adopting the U.S. Trade Representative's press spin.
 (USTR replaced a news release lauding the tribunal win as the biggest U.S. monetary WTO victory with a statement on the appeal dismissing the equally large loss as irrelevant.)
 Yet, in stark contrast, computer

-\GAO/NSIAD/OGC-00-196BR at p.
-5.

-\\See e.g. WTO, United States-Standards for Reformulated and Conventional Gasoline, Second Submission of the United States, Aug.
+6GAO/NSIAD/OGC-00-196BR at p.
+5. 5See e.g. WTO, United States-Standards for Reformulated and Conventional Gasoline, Second Submission of the United States, Aug.
 17, 1995, at 3-5, 22-24 and at Appendix 387-89 wherein the U.S. government states that the regulation is ultimately adopted to replace the regulation ruled against by the WTO was unacceptable because it was unenforceable, too expensive and could cause increases in air polluting emission from imported gasoline by 5-7%.

-\\Given the U.S. law ruled against by the WTO was the domestic implementation of U.S. multilateral environmental agreement obligations, this case has broad implications for even those environmental policies taken in the basis of international consensus-the one area of environmental policy many have argued should be safe from WTO attack mental policy many have argued should be safe from WTO attack.
+6Given the U.S. law ruled against by the WTO was the domestic implementation of U.S. mul-tilateral environmental agreement obligations, this case has broad implications for even those environmental policies taken in the basis of international consensus-the one area of environ-mental policy many have agreed should be safe from WTO attack mental policy many have argued should be safe from WTO attack.